oneapi-src/level-zero/source/layers/validation/README.md

 - Additional per handle state checks added as needed
     - Example - Check ze_cmdlist_handle_t open or closed

+### `ZEL_ENABLE_EVENTS_CHECKER`

+The Events Checker validates usage of events.
+- It is designed to detect potential deadlocks that might occur due to improper event usage in the Level Zero API.
+It prints out warning messages for user when it detects a potential deadlock.
+- In some cases it may also detect whether an event is being used more than once without being reset.
+Consider a case in which a single event is signaled from twice.

 ### `ZE_ENABLE_THREADING_VALIDATION` (Not yet Implemeneted)